m4xshen/m4xshen.dev/content/posts/how-to-use-vim-efficiently.md

 draft: true
 ---

 Vim can greatly increase your productivity.
-However, I've seen many people use vim in a wrong way.
 Today I'll share how to use vim in the right way.

 # Moving

 ## Vertical

-1. relative jump
+**Level 0**: Go to a line nearby.

+Solution: press `k` to go up and `j` to go down.

+**Level 1**: Jump to a line within the screen.

+Solution: Use relative jump.
+Remember to set `relativenumber` option to true.

 ```Vim
 {count}k " go up {count} lines
 {count}j " go down {count} lines
 ```

-Use this when if the line you want to go to is within the screen.
-Remember to set relativenumber option to true.

 Example:
 Your cursor is at line 5.
-If you want to jump to the line of using namespace, you can press 3k.
+If you want to jump to the line of `using namespace std;`, you can press `3k`.

 ```cpp
 4 #include <iostream>